 Structured data does not guarantee inclusion in Discover, but it improves Google’s understanding of your content and publisher identity.

-Article or News Article schema helps clarify content type, publication date and author details.
-Article schema should be in the HTML of each piece of published content.
+News or Article schema helps clarify content type, publication date and author details.
+The Article schema should be in the HTML of each piece of published content.

 Organization or Publisher schema reinforces brand identity and ownership signals across your site.
 This should be added to your homepage.